calmofthestorm/suncatcher/README.rst

 Summary
 -------

 Suncatcher is a library for efficiently computing reachability and shortest paths in dynamic statespaces, intended for use in modeling with many independent agents and large simulation video games.
-By operating on an abstraction of the world where a transition may be not only passible or impassible but also hinted as "frequently changing" (i.e., a "door"), we can take advantage of hints to improve performance in expected cases while always returning correct results.
+By operating on an abstraction of the world where a transition may be not only passable or impassible but also hinted as "frequently changing" (i.e., a "door"), we can take advantage of hints to improve performance in expected cases while always returning correct results.

 Features:

 * Pay only for what you use design emphasizing both performance and flexibility as the user requires.
 * Fast API based on concrete classes for a cache-efficient abstraction of 3D Euclidean statespaces.
 * Flexible polymorphic API for defining arbitrary statespaces.
-* Optional, efficient copy-on-write semantics allow for predictivie mutation and pathing -- put spare cores to work!
+* Optional, efficient copy-on-write semantics allow for predictive mutation and pathing -- put spare cores to work!
 * Thread safe implementation to make predictive planning easy (not yet tested thoroughly).
 * Incremental update postpones expensive recomputations where possible, and avoids worst case behavior except in actual worst cases.
 * Emphasis on logical, rather than bitwise, constness to allow for higher level reasoning about behavior.